 Frozen Peach PuréeClick thumbnail to view full-size

-- Pour mixture into mold but not all the way to the rim.
+- Pour mixture into the mold but not all the way to the rim.

-- Place in freezer on flat, sturdy surface where they won't be interrupted.
+- Place in freezer on a flat, sturdy surface where they won't be interrupted.

 - If making Popsicles wasn't an afterthought, I would have reserved some fruit chunks to put into the pops for color, texture, and yummy-ness.

 This drink hits the spot at the end of a summer day as a dessert treat or just because.
 It's fast and easy, which is always a plus.
 I served my drinks in mason jars with color-change striped straws, for fun.
 Any leftovers will begin to separate, so turn them into delicious peach moo pops for some frozen goodness.
 Enjoy.